Drug Diversion Programs in Victoria

 If a person complies with all of the conditions of the caution, then no conviction is recorded.
 If they don’t, they may be charged with the offence and have to go to court.

-A person who is charged with a drug offence may admit the charges and ask for permission to participate in one of the drug diversion programs in Victoria.
-This is normally only available for less serious cases.
+A person who is charged with a drug offence and admits the offence may ask to participate in the criminal justice diversion program.

 - the offence must not have a minimum or a fixed sentence or penalty